mattsugihara/ring-cycle/_characters/other/giants/02-fasolt.md

 range: "bass-baritone/high bass"
 ---

 The other of the two giants who Woltan pays to build Valhalla.

-Is killed by his brother Fafner over splitting up the treasure.
+Is killed at the end of Das Rheingold by his brother Fafner over who gets the ring.